aws/aws-cdk/packages/@aws-cdk/aws-kinesisfirehose/README.md

 ## Multiple destinations

 Though the delivery stream allows specifying an array of destinations, only one destination per delivery stream is currently allowed.
+This limitation is enforced at CDK synthesis time and will throw an error.